 Our Digital Mammography Services

-A new product called Mammopad has also been added as a standard when performing this test.
-Mammopad is a layer of foam padding that is placed on the compression plates.
+An FDA approved product called Mammopad, is regularly used when performing mammography at ERMC.
+Mammopad is a layer of foam padding that is placed on the compression plate.
 Mammopad gives the breast tissue a bit of cushion, prevents slipping and adds warmth to the cool plates.

 For More Information

 Mammograms can be scheduled Monday-Friday.
 Evening appointments are available in order to accommodate hectic schedules.
 Walk-ins are welcome if; You are a woman over 40 years of age, are asymptomatic, it's been 1 year since your last mammogram and have a current physician.